Valerie Solanas: SCUM Manifesto

-In 1967, Solanas self-published her best-known work, the SCUM Manifesto, a scathing critique of patriarchal culture.
-The manifesto's opening words are:

-"Life" in this "society" being, at best, an utter bore and no aspect of "society" being at all relevant to women, there remains to civic-minded, responsible, thrill-seeking females only to overthrow the government, eliminate the money system, institute complete automation and eliminate the male sex.
+In 1967, Solanas self-published her best-known work, the SCUM Manifesto.
+It places blame on men for the ills of humankind and urges women to "overthrow the government, eliminate the money system, institute complete automation and eliminate the male sex".

-Some authors have argued that the Manifesto is a parody and satirical work targeting patriarchy.
-According to Harding, Solanas described herself as "a social propagandist", but she denied that the work was "a put on" and insisted that her intent was "dead serious".
+Some authors have argued that the manifesto is a parody or satire of patriarchy and have compared it to Jonathan Swift's 1729 satirical pamphlet A Modest Proposal.
+Solanas described herself as "a social propagandist" according to Harding, and she denied that the work was "a put on" and insisted that her intent was "dead serious".
 The Manifesto has been translated into over a dozen languages and is excerpted in several feminist anthologies.

-While living at the Chelsea Hotel, Solanas introduced herself to Girodias, a fellow resident of the hotel.
+While living at the Hotel Chelsea, Solanas introduced herself to Girodias, a fellow resident of the hotel.
 In August 1967, Girodias and Solanas signed an informal contract stating that she would give Girodias her "next writing, and other writings".
 In exchange, Girodias paid her $500.
 Solanas took this to mean that Girodias would own her work.
 She told Paul Morrissey that "everything I write will be his.
 He's done this to me ....
 He's screwed me!"
-Solanas intended to write a novel based on the SCUM Manifesto and believed that a conspiracy was behind Warhol's failure to return the Up Your Ass script.
-She suspected that he was coordinating with Girodias to steal her work.
+Solanas intended to write a novel based on the SCUM Manifesto and believed that a conspiracy between Warhol and Girodias to steal her work was behind Warhol's failure to return the Up Your Ass script.